sighupio/furyctl/README.md

 In the previous step, you have created and validated a configuration file that defines the Kubernetes cluster and its sorroundings, you can now proceed to actually creating the resources.

-Furyctl divides the cluster creation in three phases: `infrastructure`, `kubernetes` and `distribution`.
+Furyctl divides the cluster creation in four phases: `infrastructure`, `kubernetes`, `distribution` and `plugins`.

 1. The first phase, `infrastructure`, creates all the prerequisites needed to be able to create a cluster.
 For example, the VPC and its networks.
 2. The second phase, `kubernetes`, creates the actual Kubernetes clusters.
 For example, the EKS cluster and its node pools.
 3. The third phase, `distribution`, deploys KFD modules to the Kubernetes cluster.
+4. The fourth phase, `plugins`, installs Helm and Kustomize plugins into the cluster.

 > 📖 **NOTE**
 >
-> You will find these three phases when editing the furyctl.yaml file.
+> You will find these four phases when editing the furyctl.yaml file.

 Just like you can validate that your configuration file is well formed, `furyctl` let you check that you have all the needed dependencies (environment variables, binaries, etc.) before starting a cluster creation process.